 - RIB KEY: last 2 digits of an IBAN code.

 9) SWIFT Code Or BIC code (Business Identifier Code)

 While the IBAN is your international account number, the SWIFT code (also known as BIC) is the “Bank identifier code”.

 What does SWIFT stand for?
 (Society for Worldwide Interbank Financial Telecommunication), the international organization in charge of registering BIC codes.

-The IBAN number and BIC SWIFT code are often used together and have become the new standardized RIB banking format for the Eurozone to facilitate international transactions.
+The term IBAN number and BIC SWIFT code are often used together and have become the new standardized RIB banking format for the Eurozone to facilitate international transactions.

 Eventually, this format should permanently replace all other bank credentials.